 Protect your structure from wildfiresThe good news is that property owners have an advantage over wildfires, more so than any other natural catastrophe.
 Wildfires ignite only when distinct combinations of elements exist: heat, oxygen and fuel.
 Heat and oxygen are out of man's control but if you remove the elements that fuel a fire from around your property, you reduce its ability to spread — greatly minimizing, or even eliminating your risk.

-The following are some preemptive steps you can take to help protect your property:
+The following are some preemptive steps you can take to help protect your property from a wildfire: